 When it comes to support, it’s worth hiring the best.
-Here’s how to do it…
+Here’s how to write a customer service job description that will help you do it…

 Imagine that there’s a website where you can hire musicians of all skill levels, from amateur garage bands to legendary rock stars and classical virtuosos.